umbraco/Umbraco-CMS/.github/README.md

 ## Trying out Umbraco CMS

-[Umbraco Cloud](https://umbraco.com/cloud) is the easiest and fastest way to use Umbraco yet with full support for all your custom .NET code and intergrations.
+[Umbraco Cloud](https://umbraco.com/cloud) is the easiest and fastest way to use Umbraco yet with full support for all your custom .NET code and integrations.
 You're up and running in less than a minute and your life will be made easier with automated upgrades and a built-in deployment engine.
 We offer a free 14 day trial, no credit card needed.

 If you want to DIY you can [download Umbraco](https://our.umbraco.com/download) either as a ZIP file or via NuGet.
 It's the same version of Umbraco CMS that powers Umbraco Cloud, but you'll need to find a place to host yourself and handling deployments and upgrades is all down to you.